Satyarth007/Satyarth007/PORTFOLIO.md

 - 😎 SATYARTH
 - 👀 I’m interested in helping people with the advance and open softwares.
 - 😊 Expertise in HTML,CSS,JQUERY and CORE JAVA.
-- 🌱 I’m currently learning ADVANCE JAVA .
+- 🌱 I’m currently learning ADVANCE JAVA and JAVASCRIPT.
 - 📫satyarthtiwari123@gmail.com / csesatyarth007@gmail.com

 <!---